logologo

 What does Desi mean?

-Desi comes from the Sanskrit word "desh", meaning country or homeland.
-It is a self-identifier used by people of South Asian origin, primarily from India, Pakistan, Bangladesh, Sri Lanka, and Nepal.
-In a diaspora context, it describes shared cultural identity rather than a specific nationality.
-Someone born in the UK to Indian parents might call themselves British Desi.
+It comes from the Sanskrit "desh" (country, homeland).
+People from India, Pakistan, Bangladesh, Sri Lanka, and Nepal use it as a shared cultural label.
+It is about identity, not nationality.
+A person born in the UK to Indian parents might call themselves British Desi.

 Who uses the word Desi?